Watch for the moon and the Twins | EarthSky.org

-Tonight – November 7, 2017 – and tomorrow night, before going to bed, look for the moon in your eastern sky.
+On November 25 and 26, 2018 – before going to bed, look for the moon in your eastern sky.
 It’ll be a bright waning gibbous moon, and you might notice two bright stars in its vicinity.
 These stars are noticeable for being both bright and close together on the sky’s dome, and that is why – in legends of the sky – they often represent Twins.

 The stars are Castor and Pollux in the constellation Gemini.

-From mid-northern latitudes, they appear over your horizon with the moon by around 8:30 to 9:30 p.m.
+From mid-northern latitudes, they appear over your eastern horizon with the moon by around 8 to 9 p.m.
+From the Southern Hemisphere, they all ascend in the east a bit later in the evening.

-In the Southern Hemisphere, the stars Castor and Pollux won’t climb over the horizon until later tonight.
 If you’re not one for staying up late, you can always get up before dawn to view the moon and Gemini stars in the morning sky.
+Then they’ll be in the west!

+The bright moon will make it difficult to see the entire, faint starlit figure of the Twins for the next few nights.
+But Castor and Pollux are bright!
+You should be able to pick them out, even when the moon is close.

 Several days from now, when the moon drops out of the constellation Gemini, you can always star-hop to Castor and Pollux from Orion.
-Simply draw an imaginary line from the bright star Rigel through the bright star Betelgeuse, going a solid two times the Rigel-Betelgeuse distance.
-This way of finding the Gemini stars Castor and Pollux works in both the Northern and Southern Hemispheres.
+Simply draw an imaginary line from Orion’s Belt through the bright star Betelgeuse to find the Gemini stars, Castor and Pollux.
+This way of finding the Gemini’s two brightest stars works in both the Northern and Southern Hemispheres.

 At mid-northern latitudes – like those in the mainland United States – the constellations Gemini and Orion rise at approximately the same time.
 However, at more northerly latitudes – like those in Alaska – Gemini rises before Orion.
 That far north, the Big Dipper is visible at early evening, so you can use the Big Dipper bowl to star-hop to Castor and Pollux.